eduMFA/eduMFA/doc/tokens/tokentypes/webauthn.rst

 .. note:: As the key pair is only generated virtually, you can register one
     physical device for several users.

-.. warning:: When using WebAuthN tokens as Passkeys/resident keys, keep in mind the authentication will not involve your resolver.
+.. warning:: When using WebAuthn tokens as Passkeys/resident keys, keep in mind the authentication will not involve your resolver.
 For LDAP resolvers, this would mean those Passkeys work for locked/deactivated users, too.